Documenting the American South Logo

 ZENO PONDER:

 Yes, he got me involved.
 He got me appointed registrar so he could be elected sheriff.
 Then he and I did have in mind . . . we immediately went about . . .
-Dr Sam to introduce the first bill he ever introduced was to—and this might not sound too popular today but it was good for us then, it helped—was to give any industrialist or prospective industrialist who would come in to Madison county a 10 year tax break.
+Dr. Sam to introduce the first bill he ever introduced was to—and this might not sound too popular today but it was good for us then, it helped—was to give any industrialist or prospective industrialist who would come in to Madison County a ten-year tax break.
 That is they would pay tax on the land that they bought at the same value that was on that land when they bought it for the first ten years.
 They would pay no tax on their concrete and mortar and their building.
 But they would pay on their personal property, such as machines, whatnot that they had that was movable.
 But no tax on . . .

-BILL FINGER:
+WILLIAM FINGER:

 No property tax.